What Constitutes a Wrongful Repossession In California?

 How Can You Get Your Car Back After Repossession?

 You can redeem your car in California by paying all debts, including the repossession costs.
 After getting your vehicle back, you can keep delivering on the contract as before.
-Sometimes the lender may deny you this right before the due date expires, and if so, you can make a legal claim.
+Sometimes the lender may deny you this right before the due date expires, and if so, you can make a claim.

 Here are the things to consider when planning to get back your car on your own: